Er with tick

 Er with tick (Ҏ ҏ; italics: Ҏ ҏ) is a letter of the Cyrillic script.
 Its form is derived from the Cyrillic letter Er (Р р) by adding a tick to the bowl of the letter.

-Er with tick is used in the alphabet of the Kildin Sami language, where it represents the voiceless alveolar trill //r̥// (like the Welsh rh).
+Er with tick is used in the alphabet of the Kildin Sami language and Ter Sami language, where it represents the voiceless alveolar trill //r̥// (like the Welsh rh).